Wireless-Innovation-Forum/Common-Data/src/README.md

 uv run python -m build
 ```

+Do not run `setup.py` directly.
+It is used by the package build backend; `uv`
+will invoke it with the right build commands.

 The wheel contains the Python code and compiled propagation extensions.
 It does
 not include the large Common-Data LFS data directories.